robinboncoeur/KeysToLife/RSTs/Eli.rst

 You Can’t Bribe God
 ===================

 *Is anyone thirsty?
-Come and drink—even if you have no money!
-Come, take your choice of wine and milk—it’s all free!* - Isaiah 55:1, TLB
+Come and drink — even if you have no money!
+Come, take your choice of wine and milk — it’s all free!* - Isaiah 55:1, TLB

 The story of Simon the Sorcerer in Acts 8 illustrates how Christianity was misinterpreted even in the times of the earliest church.
 Simon was a magician in Samaria.
 He liked to portray himself as having great wonder working powers.
 So he offered the apostles money so that he could receive the power of the Holy Spirit (Acts 8:18–19).